• Skip to primary navigation

 Dried cranberries and dry ingredients in a bowl with a whisk.

-When combining the dried fruit with the flour and oat ingredients, stir or whisk them all together so each piece of the dried fruit is fully coated.
+Step 1: Combine the dried fruit with the flour and oat ingredients.
+Stir or whisk them together so each piece of the dried fruit is fully coated.

 Dried cranberries combined with the oat and flour mixture.

-Use a sturdy spoon or fork to blend everything together.
+Step 2: Use a sturdy spoon or fork to blend everything.

 Often with baked cakes and muffins, we're told to stir "just until combined" so that we don't activate the gluten in the flour.